httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 # Acknowledgments

 Thank you to Ben Maurer for partnership in developing and testing this idea.
-Thank you to Amos Jeffries for help with proxy interactions.
+Thank you to Amos Jeffries for help with proxy interactions and to Mark Nottingham for help with the documentation.